lordmulder/sponge-hash-aes256/README.md

 The padding of the final input block is performed by first appending a single `1` bit, followed by the minimal number of `0` bits needed to make the total message length a multiple of the block size.

 Following the final input block, a 128-bit block filled entirely with `0x6A` bytes is absorbed into the state.

+## Platform support

+This crate uses Rust edition 2021, and requires `rustc` version 1.78.0 or newer.

+The following targets are officially supported, other platforms may function but are **not** guaranteed:

+- Linux
+- Windows
+- macOS
+- *BSD (FreeBSD, OpenBSD, NetBSD, etc.)
+- Haiku OS
+- Solaris / Illumos

 ## Git repository